CaioAlexei/studies/JavaScript/Exercise-Tracker/README.md

 # Exercise Tracker

-Microservice API responsable for reciving a POST and GET request contaning information about a user and a exercise.
+Microservice API responsable for reciving a POST and GET request contaning information about a user and a exercise, transmiting it in JSON formart.

 Utilizing:
 Express, JavaScript, MongoDB, ORM - Mongoose